csaude/openmrs-module-debezium/README.md

-As shown in the diagram above, the module runs an embedded debezium engine and registers a single change event `Consumer` with the engine, the consumer gets notified of database changes, it first runs the raw debezium `ChangeEvent` object through a `Function` to convert it to a `DatabaseEvent` object before notifying a single registered spring bean named `dbEventListener` implementing the `DatabaseEventListener` interface, the engine **WILL NOT** start if this spring bean is not found.
+As shown in the diagram above, the module runs an embedded debezium engine and registers a single change event `Consumer` with the engine, the consumer gets notified of database changes, it first runs the raw debezium `ChangeEvent` object through a `Function` to convert it to a `DatabaseEvent` object before notifying a single registered spring bean named `debeziumEngineConfig` implementing the `DebeziumEngineConfig` interface, the engine **WILL NOT** start if this spring bean is not found.
 If any error is encountered during processing of the event be it in the listener, the engine is stopped immediately, the admin is expected to address the root cause of the error and after that they can restart the engine by setting the value of the global property named `debezium.engine.enabled` to true, the engine should resume from the failed event before moving forward to the next.

-The module can be run in 2 modes i.e. snapshot or incremental, you can toggle between the 2 modes via a system property name `org.openmrs.module.debezium.snapshotOnly`.
+The module can be configured to load all existing rows in the databases from all monitored tables, Debezium supports various snapshot modes as documented [here](https://debezium.io/documentation/reference/1.6/connectors/mysql.html#mysql-property-snapshot-mode)

-In snapshot mode the debezium engine runs through all monitored database tables, reads the rows one by one from each table and emits a change event for each row.
+In a snapshot mode the debezium engine runs through all monitored database tables, reads the rows one by one from each table and emits a change event for each row.

-In the incremental mode, the debezium engine reads the MySQL binary logs and emits a change event for each source record read from the binary logs one at a time and then notifies our event consumer, a change event can be a DB insert, update or delete.
+In an incremental mode, the debezium engine reads the MySQL binary logs and emits a change event for each source record read from the binary logs one at a time and then notifies our event consumer, a change event can be a DB insert, update or delete.